Sarfo/Airborne-Raider/README.md

+#Airborne Raider App Read Me

+##App Name
+ Airborne Raider App

+##App Description

+##This is a learning materials app for U.S  Army Jumpmasters and all paratroopers, this app provides videos and pdf  tutorials teaching all  you need to know to be a Jumpmaster and the directions you need.

+##Platform Compatible
+IOS (iPhone,iPad) , MAC

+##App Bundle ID
+SB.Airborne-Raider-App

-# Airborne-Raider App
+App Version Number

-U.S Army Jumpmaster Study App .

-This app is created to provide all resources you need to study to pass your jumpmaster school.

-Available on  Apple App Store and Google Play Store.
+1.0

+##Xcode version built on
+Xcode Version 13.1 (13A1030d)

+##Third Party Dependency(s)
+None